Milk Paint Dining Table Makeover

 I promise I’ll get into all of the details of why we chose this table and what we think about the paint, but first I want to dive a little deeper into milk paint in general because, I have to admit, before doing this project I didn’t really know anything about it.
 So, here are the three questions I asked myself before I got started, along with what I’ve learned with a bit of research.

 - You don’t need to worry about brush strokes.
 Can I get a hallelujah?!
 One of the biggest pains when it comes to painting is having to break out the foam roller, spend a ton of time watching for brush strokes, and dealing with the annoying clean up that rollers bring with them.
 That’s why I usually reach for my paint sprayer instead.
+Spraying furniture just feels so much faster.
 But with milk paint, you’re actually supposed to just use a brush, and you’re really supposed to embrace the brush strokes.
-The hand-painted look is half the charm of this stuff, and the lightly textured look is so charming and really adds to the character of the piece.
-I loved how easy it was to only have to use one tool (my brush) – it made the process a lot faster, and the clean-up was a breeze!

 What’s the difference between Rust-Oleum’s Chalked Paint and Milk Paint Finish?